AppSecure-nrw/security-belts/purple/simple-visualization-of-metrics.md

 - The large amount of information is easier for humans to understand.
 - You have a good feeling.
+- Easier to identify boundaries in which the application performs under normal conditions.
+  - This also supports implementing the activity [Targeted Alerting on Metric Violations](../purple/targeted-alerting-on-metric-violations.md).

 ## Assessment